 Excess non-concessional contributions tax applies where no valid election made

-Where a member has non-concessional contributions that exceed their non-concessional cap, and they have not made a valid election to either withdraw the amount of excess or that the value of their benefits in super is nil, the contributions above their cap generally become excess non-concessional contributions and are subject to excess non-concessional contributions tax of 49%.
+Where a member had non-concessional contributions that exceeded their non-concessional cap, and did not make a valid election to either withdraw the amount of excess, or the value of their benefits in super was nil, the contributions above their cap generally became excess non-concessional contributions and were subject to excess non-concessional contributions tax of 47%.

-It is therefore critical to ensure that clients make a valid election within 60 days of the date of their excess non-concessional contributions determination where possible.
+It was therefore critical, where possible, to ensure that clients made a valid election within 60 days of the date of their excess non-concessional contributions determination.

 Compulsory release authority for excess non-concessional contributions tax amount

-At the same time as the excess non-concessional contributions tax assessment is issued, the member will receive a compulsory release authority.
+If an individual requests the Commissioner not release excess non-concessional contributions, it is mandatory to release the excess non-concessional contribution tax liability from the individual's superannuation interest.
+At the same time as an excess non-concessional contributions tax assessment is issued, the member will receive a compulsory release authority.
 The release authority will state the date and the amount of excess contributions tax the person is liable to pay.